qiskit-community/qiskit-experiments/docs/paper/paper.md

 to create new experiments.
 They must (i) define how circuits are constructed, (ii) define the experiment options, and optionally (iii) implement the analysis class, if not already present in the library.
-For example, the `Qiskit Experiments` framework is used to explore measurements without qubit reset [@Tornow2022], benchmarking [@Amico2023], characterize positive operator value measures [@Fischer2022], quantum states [@Hamilton2022], and time-evolutions [@Greenaway2022], as well as calibrate gates [@Vazquez2022].
+Experiments in the `Qiskit Experiments` library and custom extensions built on top of the framework have been used to explore measurements without qubit reset [@Tornow2022], benchmarking [@Amico2023], characterize positive operator value measures [@Fischer2022], quantum states [@Hamilton2022], and time-evolutions [@Greenaway2022], as well as calibrate gates [@Vazquez2022].